Heatblur-Simulations/f-4e-manual/src/systems/defensive_systems/ecm.md

 ![AN/ALQ-131](../../img/jammer_131.jpg)

-In service between 1970 and 1990; may only be equipped on the left inboard station 4.
+In service between 1970 and 1990; may not be equipped on the right inboard station 6.

 Technique 1 and 2 are identical and require a warmup period of around 3 minutes before being activated.